-Upon receipt of an application . . . the Commission shall make all business proprietary information presented to, or obtained by it, during a proceeding (except privileged information, classified information, and specific information of a type for which there is a clear and compelling need to withhold from disclosure) available to interested parties who are parties to the proceeding under a protective order . . . .
+Upon receipt of an application... the Commission shall make all business proprietary information presented to, or obtained by it, during a proceeding (except privileged information, classified information, and specific information of a type for which there is a clear and compelling need to withhold from disclosure) available to interested parties who are parties to the proceeding under a protective order ...

-Section 202 of the Trade Act of 1974 (19 U.S.C. § 2252) and section 302(f) of the USMCA Implementation Act (19 U.S.C. § 4572(f)) contain a similar provision.
+Section 202 of the Trade Act of 1974 (19 U.S.C.
+Section 2252) contains a similar provision.